Atlantic Illumination Entertainment Lighting

 Chain Kit:

 Chains are handy for hanging or wrapping items, and when combined with pipes fitted with eyebolts, one can use the combination to span spaces so as to obtain hang points for lights in smaller venues.
 Chains can be used as heavier-duty safety cables as necessary.
 Use one snap (spring) hook at each end that is rated for more than the load, and be sure the chain is welded link.
-As for size, 1-metre lengths are preferred, as are welded links.
 Twisted links are just not safe enough.
+We use "Proof Coil" chain which is strong, welded and plated to resist rust.
+As for size, 1-metre lengths are preferred by us.

 • Extra Snap Hooks and Quick Links